Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 }
 ```

-all the groups can be access in order of definition from the board object trough the `boards` lists

-if a specific group is needed it can be accessed trough its name from the board object
+when a specific group is needed from a board it can be accessed trough the associative array `groups` in the following manners:
+- index style access: `groups["<name?"]`
+- attribute style access: `groups.<name>`

+both behave the same exact way, if the group with the same name exists
+it will be returned else it will return none

+a new group can be added trough the associative array by using the new keyword and the group keyword `new group() { <group definition with tiles> }`.

+**WARNING**: if the name of the new group coincides with an already existing group it will overwrite it.

+trough a group you can access the tiles with the following:
+- matrix access: the tiles can always and should always be accessed trough a 2d matrix by using the group object `group[x][y]`.

 ### Hex cell type
 an hex cell group can have two orientations, **column** (face side up) or **row** (point up), that define the overall look of the board group and changes how the group definition is interpreted